divestedcg/rpm-hardened_malloc/README.md

 	- Wokaround included for virtqemud systemd service
 - qemu with virgl enabled will sometimes randomly segfault
 - nautilus will randomly segfault when navigating directory trees too quickly
+- There is an included `nohm` alias to start programs without it

 License
 -------